Maidstone FC: Recent cup history

 The club has had relative success in the past four years in various cup competitions.
 In 2011–12, the club reached the national semi-final of the RFU Senior Vase but lost to eventual winners Wells RFC.

 The club again reached the semi-final stage in 2012–13 and were very confident in going one step further and making amends for the previous season.
 However, despite the home draw Maidstone missed out again and went down narrowly to Drybrook RFC.

 In the 2013–14 season, Maidstone traveled to Blackheath RFC in the semi-final of the Kent Cup.
 Despite the difference in leagues, Maidstone pushed the national one team all the way, eventually losing by a single point.

-The club has had fantastic success in cup competitions during the 2014–15 season.
+The club has had success in cup competitions during the 2014–15 season.
 In the Kent cup quarter-final Maidstone beat national three side Westcombe Park to set up a clash with Old Elthamians.
 However, due to a fixture clash, the club had to withdraw from the cup.
-Now competing in the RFU Intermediate Cup, Maidstone have had a brilliant run beating Harrow, Medway, Diss and Chiswick to set up a semi-final with Gloucester-based Coney Hill RFC.
+Maidstone then competed in the RFU Intermediate Cup.
+The team reached the semi-finals after winning matches against Harrow, Medway, Diss, and Chiswick.
+They will play against Coney Hill RFC, a team based in Gloucester.

-With the memory of the previous near misses in their minds, the club put on an incredible performance to win 44–13 to finally book at place at the Twickenham Final against Bridgnorth RFC.

-The final, held at Twickenham Stadium on Sunday 3 May saw an incredible day out for the whole club.
-In excess of 7000 supporters travelled to the home of England Rugby to watch Maidstone beat Bridgnorth 31–18 to lift the RFU Intermediate Cup and round off an unbeaten season.
+The club which previously lost, put on a winning performance to win 44–13 and booked their place at the Twickenham Final against Bridgnorth RFC.
+The final, held at Twickenham Stadium on Sunday 3 May.
+7000 supporters travelled to the home of England Rugby to watch Maidstone against Bridgnorth for 31–18, winning RFU Intermediate Cup and round off the season.

 For the 15-16 season, Maidstone lifted the Kent Plate after games against Tonbridge Juddians and Dartfordians.
 After going out of the Kent Cup to National 1 side Blackheath, Maidstone retained the Kent Plate by beating old rivals Aylesford Bulls in the final.